User Guide

 A fairness audit can help you evaluate whether the model performs differently across groups within a cohort relative to a reference cohort.
 Fairness evaluations are useful in identifying areas for further investigation, but note that they do not necessarily reveal a problem that requires correction.
 It is mathematically impossible to ensure parity across many definitions simultaneously, so you might focus on a predetermined set while remaining aware of the others.

 This audit should be used by experts with a deep understanding of the model and the context in which the predictions are used.
-Even when a metric is flagged as failing in the fairness audit, there might be context that explains and even predicts the difference.
+Even when a metric is flagged as a deviation in the fairness audit, the context might that explains or even predict the difference.
 Like many concepts, a single parity concept can have several different names; notably, parity of true positive rate is equal opportunity, parity of false positive rate is predictive equality, and parity of predictive prevalence is demographic parity.

-The visualization is a table showing the overall pass/fail, an ordered list of circles representing the groups, and a bar representing the percentage of the population data in reference.
+The visualization is a table showing the overall metrics, and icons indicating default, within bounds, or out of bounds.
 Note that comparison across columns is not always exact due to potential differences in the included observations from missing information.
-Hovering over a bar or circle shows details on the group and metric.

 Cohort Analysis